Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 Reffer to [Update the App](update-app.md) to see how to update an app that is already installed

-After you have rendered your forms it is time to deploy them.
+After you have rendered your forms, it is time to deploy them.
 A deployment means that you will create a version of the forms to be installed(or updated) on a tablet.
 Tangerine offers different type of deployment releases available under your group's Deploy tab.

+!!! note
-Note that we use a release for both to create a new installation but also to create an update for tablets that have the app installed already.
+    We use a release to create a new installation and also to create an update for tablets that have the app installed already.

 Release Offline (require installation)
 APK (Android package file) creates a link with an APK file that can be downloaded and installed on an Android device in offline mode.
 Browser (PWA) creates a link to the app to be installed inside the Chrome browser on Window, Linux, or Mac but also on Android Chrome mobile app.
-The installation requires internet connection but the application can be used offline once installed
+The installation requires internet connection, but the application can be used offline once installed
 Release Online Survey - deploys a single form to be used by a user in a browser without installation but requires internet connection

 <img src="../media/image75.png" width="570">

 Upon selecting "Release Offline App", you will see the screen below.

 <img src="../media/image76.png" width="570">

 Tangerine offers two deployment types, test release and live release: